ickyfeet/ruckus2dokuwiki/README.md

 # ruckus2dokuwiki
-This python script pulls the runs the "sh tech support" command on a Ruckus ZoneDirector and dumps the output into a dokuwiki page for backup and reference
+This python script runs the "sh tech support" command on a Ruckus ZoneDirector and dumps the output into a dokuwiki page for backup and reference

 ### Recommendations ###